Alumni and Development Office Data Protection Statement

 This statement explains how the College (“we” and “our”) handles and uses data we collect about our alumni and our past, current and future supporters and those who have requested to be on our mailing list as a “Friend” of the College (“you” and “your”).
 In broad terms, we use your data to keep in touch with you as alumni (and life-long members of the College) and supporters, in order to keep you apprised of our activities and developments, to provide services to you, and to identify ways in which you can support us, through donations and/or other forms of financial and non-financial support.

 The College is currently considering the implications of national changes to data protection legislation, and the obligations of the Colleges to you in helping you understand further how and why we process your personal data.
-We anticipate that this statement will be revised again within the next six months (i.e. by the end of December 2017).
+We anticipate that this statement will be revised again prior to the implementation of the General Data Protection Regulation.

 How your data is used by the College

 Your data is used by us for a number of interdependent purposes, including alumni relations, communications and fundraising.
 These include:

 - the promotion of alumni and other College events,